tara-hylton/dice_rolling_simulator/README.md

 Updated lines that print out to specify the dice and amount of dice that were rolled
 Fixed error in reroll loop, probably need to clean up code still, but it is working properly
 Cleaned up some code, added some comments to the program
+Made a function to get the input for the choice of dice and number of dice being rolled and added built in function to verify that a positive integer is being used.